 What is mSurvey?

-So by providing unprecedented access to what is essentially high-integrity data from the emerging world at anyone’s fingertips, mSurvey is informing better decisions.
-We are also fueling growth, change and transformation.
-We see it as limitless–from helping a company better understand coffee drinkers to enabling HIV/AIDS prevention research, mSurvey today is revolutionizing how businesses, entrepreneurs, governments, foundations, non-profits, health and academic researchers and individuals do business, relate to their customers, identify societal needs and opportunities and measure the impact of their investments.
+By providing unprecedented access to what is essentially high-integrity data from the emerging world at anyone’s fingertips, mSurvey is informing better decisions.
+We are also fueling growth, change, and transformation.
+We see it as limitless–from helping a company better understand coffee drinkers to enable HIV/AIDS prevention research, mSurvey today is revolutionizing how businesses, entrepreneurs, governments, foundations, non-profits, health, and academic researchers and individuals do business, relate to their customers, identify societal needs and opportunities and measure the impact of their investments.

 Why Kenya?
 What prompted you to set up on the continent?